 Orna Ross is an Irish novelist, a poet, non-fiction writer, and creative coach.
-Today, we’re talking about how Ireland features in her writing.

 You can listen above or on iTunes or your favorite podcast app, read the notes and links below.
 Here are the highlights and full transcript below.